YutingYao/YutingDB/SQLgirl/codetop.md

     def pop(self) -> int:
-        """
-        Removes the element on top of the stack and returns that element.
-        """
         return self.queue.popleft()

     def top(self) -> int:
-        """
-        Get the top element.
-        """
         return self.queue[0]

     def empty(self) -> bool:
-        """
-        Returns whether the stack is empty.
-        """
         return not self.queue
 ```